 The Company is obliged to publish their Pillar 3 disclosures required under Part Eight of the Regulation by the end of April each year and submit to CySEC the external auditors’ verification report by the end of May each year, the latest.

-Please find below the disclosures:
+Please find below the disclosure: